 Cushion

 The ideal amount and type of cushion generally come down to personal preference, but there are some trade-offs to consider.
-A more cushioned shoe will keep your feet feeling fresh and comfortable for longer because your foot lands on a plush piece of foam rather than hard pavement.
+A more cushioned shoe, like the Saucony Guide 18, will keep your feet feeling fresh and comfortable for longer because your foot lands on a plush piece of foam rather than hard pavement.
 This experience could be ideal for a long run during a marathon training block.
 On the other hand, with more cushion comes less ground feel and a heavier shoe.
-While precise footing may not be as critical on roads as in a trail environment, you may not want boats under your feet if you’re doing a hard speed workout.
+The New Balance Fresh Foam X 860v14 is one of the heaviest shoes in this guide, and we wouldn’t choose it for a speed workout when we wanted to go fast.
+But, for long, easy miles, it’s hard to beat.
+While precise footing may not be as critical on roads as in a trail environment, it’s never pleasant to feel like you have boats on your feet.

 The next thing to consider is the softness or firmness of the cushion.
 Very soft cushion could feel extraordinary on short- to medium-length runs, but over many miles, that cushion could start to feel mushy, cumbersome, or achy.
-On the other hand, firm cushion that feels bouncy or springy might enhance the shoe’s performance during speed workouts or through a long tempo run, though it may not feel as plush on easy days or recovery runs.
+On the other hand, a firm cushion that feels bouncy or springy might enhance the shoe’s performance during speed workouts or during a long tempo run, but it may not feel as plush on easy days or recovery runs.

-Most of the shoes in this guide have moderate cushioning, with the Altra Paradigm 7 offering the most cushioning.
-The Saucony Guide 17 and Nike Structure 25 were noted for their firm, responsive cushioning, while the Altra Paradigm 7 and New Balance Fresh Foam X 860v14 stood out for having more plush cushioning.
+Most of the shoes in this guide have moderate cushioning, with the Altra Paradigm 7 offering the most.
+The Saucony Guide 18 and Nike Structure 25 were noted for their firm, responsive cushioning, while the Altra Paradigm 7 and New Balance Fresh Foam X 860v14 stood out for having a more plush feel.

 Toebox